splitio/ruby-client/Detailed-README.md

 ### Unicorn and Puma in cluster mode (only for "memory mode")

-During the start of your application SDK spawns multiple threads, each thread has an infinite loop inside which is used to fetch splits/segments or send impressions/metrics.
+During the start of your application, the SDK spawns multiple threads.
+Each thread has an infinite loop inside, which is used to fetch splits/segments or send impressions/metrics to the Split service continuously.
-Several servers like Unicorn and Puma in cluster mode (i.e. with `workers` > 0) spawn multiple child processes, but when child process is spawn it does not recreate threads, which existed in the parent process, that's why if you use Unicorn or Puma in cluster mode you need to make two small extra steps.
+When using Unicorn or Puma in cluster mode (i.e. with `workers` > 0) the application server will spawn multiple child processes, but they won't recreate the threads that existed in the parent process.
+So, if your application is running in Unicorn or Puma in cluster mode you need to make two small extra steps.

 For both servers you will need to have the following line in your `config/initializers/splitclient.rb`: